RTXteam/RTX/README.md

 based on the [Biolink Model](https://biolink.github.io/biolink-model).

 4. ARAX is integrated with the _RTX_ reasoning tool's knowledge graphs and graph visualization capabilities.
-During the NCATS Translator feasibility asssessment phase (2017-2019), our team built a prototype reasoning tool system called RTX, whose knowledge graphs (both the first-generation knowledge graph **RTX-KG1** and the second-generation knowledge graph **RTX-KG2**) and user interface
+During the NCATS Translator feasibility assessment phase (2017-2019), our team built a prototype reasoning tool system called RTX, whose knowledge graphs (both the first-generation knowledge graph **RTX-KG1** and the second-generation knowledge graph **RTX-KG2**) and user interface